pbert519/it8951/README.md

-# Driver for IT8951 E-Paper driver
+# Driver for IT8951 E-Paper display

 This crate is mainly developed for the waveshare 7.8" epaper display using spi: https://www.waveshare.com/wiki/7.8inch_e-Paper_HAT